 The knee joint (oblique popliteal ligament), where the tendon of the semimembranosus muscle expands to cross the back of the knee joint.

 The three types of joints are the following:

-Fibrous: Fibrous tissue binds rigidly to bones in a form of articulation called synarthrosis, which is characterized by no movement at all.
+Fibrous: Fibrous tissue binds rigidly to bones in the form of articulation called synarthrosis, which is characterized by no movement.
 The sutures of the skull are fibrous joints.

 Any slight movement in a joint depends on the length of the fibers that connect the bones.

 Cartilaginous: This type of joint can be found in two ways: